moyodancer/Colorado-CompSci-Ugrad.github.io/pages/helpatcs/helpatcs_procedures_moodle.md

 Term from Backup Moodle courses step #4

 4. Login to S3
-5. Navigate to the upload location
+5. Navigate to the term's upload location
+* The number of files is listed at the right side of the header and footer of the file list table.

 6. Confirm all backups are present
+    1. Login to Moodle
+    2. Click Site adminstration
+    3. Click the Courses tab
+    4. Click Manage courses and categories
+    5. Under the *Course categories* see the number at the end of the category entry and compare to the number of uploaded files in the S3 bucket's term folder.

-7. Change Storage Class on all backup to Glacier
+7. Change Storage Class on all backups to Glacier
+    1. Checkbox the term folder
+    2. From the Action drop-down click Change storage class
+    3. Click the Glacier radio-button
+    4. Click Save

 8. Delete the backups
 ```
 rm -rf /tmp/backups